3percentavos/whacdamole/README.md

 </div>

-**Whacdamole** is a single Python script that acts as a Kubernetes operator and CLI tool for Kubernetes app development.
+**Whacdamole** is a single Python script that acts as a Kubernetes CD operator and CLI tool for Kubernetes app development.
 Whacdamole automates Docker image builds, Helm and Kustomize deployments, and implements GitOps.

 At some point I realised that I didn't want to have to build and deploy a hundred different projects to just verify a single application on Kubernetes.
-I decided to make this monstrosity.
-Maybe you might find this useful, but be warned this is the opposite of a CNCF project -- it's the evil version where everything flies.
+I decided to make this monstrosity to try and pack everything into yet-yaml-config that covers probably most of what you'd need to prototype an app for Kubernetes (hence Whackamole).
+Maybe you might find this useful, but be warned this is the opposite of a CNCF project -- this project is in an evil version of CNCF project where you shouldn't be using it.

 ## Prerequisites 🚚